natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/PB4Y-2%20(China).md

 <!-- ''Examine the survivability of the aircraft.
 Note how vulnerable the structure is and how secure the pilot is, whether the fuel tanks are armoured, etc. Describe the armour, if there is any, and also mention the vulnerability of other critical aircraft systems.'' -->
 [[File:PB4Y Armour.png|thumb|400px|Bluish Green - 6.35 mm Steel<br>Green - 9.5 mm Steel<br>Yellowish Green - 12.7 mm steel<br>Yellow - 38 mm Bulletproof glass<br>Red - 55 mm Bulletproof glass]]

 The PB4Y has a lot of armour and also has self-sealing fuel tanks.
 The self-sealing tanks are located where the wings and fuselage meet.
+It also has extinguishers to help aid against fires.

 === Modifications and economy ===
 {{Specs-Economy}}